MobilityData/gtfs-validator/RULES.md

 ### foreign_key_violation

-The values of the given key and rows of one table cannot be found a values of the given key in another table.
+A foreign key references the primary key of another file.
+A foreign key violation means that the foreign key referenced from a given row (the child file) cannot be found in the corresponding file (the parent file).
 The Foreign keys are defined in the specification under "Type" for each file.

 #### References
 * [Original Python validator implementation](https://github.com/google/transitfeed)